Neo-Ciber94/fastlinq/README.md

-# linquery.ts
+# fastlinq.ts

-Provides a set of methods for query over a collection of values.
-Unlike arrays, the queries iterables are lazy evalauted.
+Provides a lazy evaluated type that provides a set of methods for query over the values of a collection.
+It provides methods for transform, filter, update, combine an iterable or compute a result with the elements of the iterable.

 ### Usage
 ```ts